-The Messianic hope of Israel was thus grimly tied to the line of David, to Jerusalem and the Temple...It meant that as long as the state lasted, each king in the popular mind was a potential Messiah.
-It helped to father the national delusion that, though Judah might be decimated, Jerusalem and the Davidic state could never be destroyed...It meant that when he who was the fulfillment of that longing should appear, men would demand of him things which were not in his nature to deliver: "Lord, will you at this time restore the Kingdom to Israel?"
-(Acts 1:6)...Judaism's frenetic question would be: "Lord, will you at this time restore the Kingdom to Israel?"
+The Messianic hope of Israel was thus grimly tied to the line of David, to Jerusalem and the Temple....
+It meant that as long as the state lasted, each king in the popular mind was a potential Messiah.
+It helped to father the national delusion that, though Judah might be decimated, Jerusalem and the Davidic state could never be destroyed....
+It meant that when he who was the fulfilment of that longing should appear, men would demand of him things which were not in his nature to deliver: 'Lord, will you at this time restore the Kingdom to Israel?'
+(Acts 1:6)15 the phrase 'to redeem Israel' [Luke 24:21] ... does not refer to the redemption of men from their sins.
+In its present context the phrase means to deliver Israel from her bondage to foreign powers.17

-Surprisingly even George Ladd, whose sympathy with premillennialism is well known, was unable to break away from the tradition of exposition which took exception to what was perceived as Jewish and therefore by definition unchristian ideas of the Kingdom of God.
-Ladd pointed out that "the phrase 'to redeem Israel' [Luke 24:21]...does not refer to the redemption of men from their sins.
-In its present context the phrase means to deliver Israel from her bondage to foreign powers."12
+Judaism's frenetic question would be: 'Lord, will you at this time restore the Kingdom to Israel.'
+Surprisingly even George Ladd, whose sympathy with Premillennialism is well known, was unable to break away from the tradition of exposition which took exception to what was perceived as Jewish and therefore by definition unchristian ideas of the kingdom of God.
+Ladd pointed out that

-Ladd noted that:
+He noted that

-This same sentiment is expressed in Acts 1:6 where Luke summarizes the disciples' attitude by the question: "Lord, will you at this time restore the kingdom to Israel?"
-The disciples were still looking for a nationalistic and political savior for the people of Israel, a hope which we have found in the apocalyptic literature.
+This same sentiment is expressed in Acts 1:6 where Luke summarizes the disciples' attitude by the question: 'Lord, will you at this time restore the kingdom to Israel?'
+The disciples were still looking for a nationalistic and political savior for the people of Israel, a hope which we have found in the apocalyptic literature.18

-He adds (though Luke does not say this): "Jesus rebuked them for failing to understand the prophetic scriptures."13
+He adds (though Luke does not say this): 'Jesus rebuked them for failing to understand the prophetic scriptures.19